usnistgov/policy-machine-core/README.md

 				        descendants: "oa1"
 				    }
 					do(ctx) {
-						associate "ua1" and ctx.operands.name with ["read", "write"] }
+						associate "ua1" and ctx.args.name with ["read", "write"] }
 				}""";